autumninthecloud/IM_w_fairness/README.md

 ## Who we are

 We are Team Influencers, a group of students in the University of California, Berkeley's Masters of Information and Data Science program.
 We completed this project for our program capstone during the 2022 summer semester.
-You can find our [project on the Berkeley website] (https://www.ischool.berkeley.edu/projects/2022/team-influencers).
+You can find our [project on the Berkeley website](https://www.ischool.berkeley.edu/projects/2022/team-influencers).
 Other capstone projects are listed on [this page](https://www.ischool.berkeley.edu/programs/mids/capstone).

 **Team Members (in alphabetical order)**